dbackowski/wordpress_external_auth/README.md

-# Wordpress external auth plugin
+# Wordpress external authentication plugin

 Install this into your wordpress plugins/directory.